-PANEL III: Regulatory Compliance
+PANEL III: Regulatory and International Environment

 Maritime transport emits around 1000 million tonnes of CO2 annually and is responsible for about 2.5% of global greenhouse gas emissions (3rdIMO GHG study).
 Shipping emissions are predicted to increase between 50% and 250%by 2050 – depending on future economic and energy developments.
 The EU has recently called for international action to address this issue and from 2018 large ships using EU ports will be required to report their verified annual emissions and other relevant information.
 This and other developments in regulation will doubtless have a profound impact on the industry going forward.

 PANEL IV: The Shipowners Panel